 The storage of explosives or flammable substances within any residence hall is strictly prohibited.
 This includes charcoal/propane/gas grills.
 In addition, the use of other flaming articles, including candles and incense, is prohibited.
 No candles and/or incense are permitted in the residence halls, even if not lit.
 Halogen lamps are also prohibited.
-No excessions of the property of the property sively flammable furnishings or decorations may be used.
+No excessively flammable furnishings or decorations may be used.
 Refer to the prohibited items listed under Residence Life Policies.